 Enrolling with Zelle

-To send or receive money with Zelle you must enroll with Zelle by linking a Payment Account to an email address and/or a mobile number.
+To send or receive money with Zelle you must enroll with Zelle by linking a Payment Account to your email address and/or a mobile number.
 You may link more than one email address and/or mobile number to the same Payment Account, but you cannot link the same email address and/or mobile number to more than one Payment Account.

 The email address and/or mobile number you provide must be one that you regularly use and intend to use for an extended period of time.
 You may not enroll in Zelle with a landline, Google Voice, or a Voice over Internet Protocol number.